The MS Team

 Not shown: Bob Mikesell (laboratory research technician) and Angela S Archambault PhD (laboratory researcher).

 Anne H. Cross, MD graduated cum laude from the University of Alabama School of Medicine and was selected for the Alpha Omega Alpha medical honorary.
 After residency training in neurology at George Washington University in Washington , D.C., Dr. Cross spent six years as a fellow in multiple sclerosis and neuroimmunology at the National Institute of Health and Albert Einstein School of Medicine in New York.
 Dr. Cross received a fellowship from the National Multiple Sclerosis Society, and was named a Harry Weaver Neuroscience Scholar of the National Multiple Sclerosis Society.
 She joined the MS Center in 1991 as a specialist in MS and neuroimmunology.
+Currently, her research is funded by the National Institutes of Health and the Conrad N. Hilton Foundation.

 Watch Dr. Cross participating in the PBS Program “Second Opinion”

 Gregory Wu, MD, PhD was born and raised in Iowa.
 He attended college at Washington University in St. Louis before obtaining his MD and PhD degrees at the University of Iowa.
 Dr. Wu joined the Washington University MS Center after completing neurology residency and fellowship training in neuroimmunology at the University of Pennsylvania.
 His fellowship was supported by the National Multiple Sclerosis Society.
-He is actively pursuing research in multiple sclerosis, receiving a K08 career development award from the NIH for his work investigating the role of dendritic cells in an animal model for MS.
+He is actively pursuing research in multiple sclerosis, receiving a K08 career development award from the NIH for his work investigating the role of dendritic cells in an animal model for MS. His interests extend to other aspects of neuroimmunology, including the role of B lymphocytes in MS, and neuro-ophthalmology in relation to MS. His research is currently funded by the National Institutes of Health.

 MS Center Staff